 As I mentioned above, cut back on your expenses as much as possible.
 Once you've cut back, if you're still unable to meet your savings goal, you can take on a side hustle.

-Go on a spending freeze on specific days.
+Go on a spending freeze on specific days or a week out of the month.
 On days where you have a spending freeze, the idea is to spend absolutely no money for any reason outside of an emergency.

 Related Post: Your Emergency Fund: Are You Saving Enough?